svenvvv/rcss-sprite-ed/MANUAL.md

 2. Left-click on the image to mark the end position of the sprite,
 3. Enter a name for the newly created sprite.

+TIP: Right-click anywhere on the image to cancel.

 ### Modifying an existing sprite (RIGHT CLICK)

 Right-click on any existing sprite to open the context menu.